VerumEmanio/FlowchartMaker/README.md

 This is a Google Sheets document-bound script that uses the engineer's input to auto-generate a unique flowchart that is included in test plans for Trimble's components lab.
 FlowchartMaker should be used alongside TemplateMaker.

 ## Open the Sidebar
 1. In the toolbar, click Macro, and then click Load the Sidebar.
 If this is your first time running a script in this spreadsheet, you'll be prompted to authorize the script.
-Once you authorize the script, the sidebar will appear.
+Once you authorize the script, the sidebar will appear after you click Load the Sidebar a second time.

 ## Add a Column
 1. Open the sidebar.